 LXP focuses on the learner; hence it amasses data that can help understand what the learner wants, and accordingly, the L&D leader can tweak the learning programs.
 It provides necessary metrics that help identify early indicators of success or failure to take real-time actions.

-An LXP is loaded with rich features that play a pivotal role in creating a positive learning ecosystem.
+There are multiple options in market when looking for an LXP.
+However, it is crucial to check the key aspects of an LXP before choosing one.
+An advanced LXP is loaded with rich features that play a pivotal role in creating a positive learning ecosystem.

-Here are the key features of an LXP:
+Here are the key features of an LXP to look for:

 During on-the-job learning, it is critical to focus on overall skill development as employees need to have the right skill to do their job better.
-An LXP helps in end-to-end skilling, from skill identification ( role-based skilling) to skill assessment and skill-building.
+Companies can leverage platforms like Disprz LXP that helps in end-to-end skilling, from skill identification ( role-based skilling) to skill assessment, skill-building and measuring the skill impact.

 Once the skills are defined, the proficiency level box is ticked within each team.
 Through manager assessment or self-assessment, the employees are rated to find out their proficiency level for each skill.
 Upskilling through an LXP helps employees understand what their current proficiency level is and what skills they need to develop to move to the next level.